ComcastSamples/pwa-starter-kit/configuring-and-personalizing.md

   }

   render() {
-    // Note the use of the object spread to explicitely
-    // call out which properties you're using for rendering. const {publicProperty, _privateProperty} = this;

-    // Anything code that is related to rendering should be done in here.
+    // Anything code that is related to rendering should be done in here. return html`

-    return html`
       <!-- your element's template goes here -->
     `;